-The term “calcified tooth” means a tooth’s normal dental pulp chamber is compromised due to a reduction in size or obliterated due to trauma, disease, decay or age.
+The term “calcified tooth” or “tooth calcification” means a tooth’s normal dental pulp chamber is compromised due to a reduction in size or obliterated due to trauma, disease, decay or age.
 The root canal space should contain pulp, but a calcified tooth’s chamber fills with hard calcified tissue.

 Can a Calcified Tooth Be Saved?